santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Encode Efficiency Index.md

 This metric is aimed at identifying and ranking release groups based on their propensity to release encodes that meet efficiency thresholds, with particular focus on HEVC releases where optimal efficiency occurs in specific bitrate ranges.
-By ranking these groups, we effectively....
+By ranking these groups, we effectively prioritize releases that maximize HEVC's compression capabilities while maintaining quality at minimal file sizes.

 ## What is an Efficiency Threshold?

 In its simplest form, it's the size of an encode compared to its likely source (typically a 1080p remux).
 For example, if MovieA.encode is 10GB and MovieA.remux is 40GB, then MovieA.encode's efficiency threshold is 25% (10GB/40GB × 100).

 ## Why Is This Important?

 Understanding efficiency thresholds helps balance two competing needs: maintaining high video quality while minimizing file size.
 Modern codecs like HEVC have a "sweet spot" where they deliver excellent quality with significant size savings.
 Finding this optimal point is crucial because:
 - Storage and bandwidth are always limited resources
 - Going beyond certain bitrates provides diminishing quality returns